Debugger: Features

 Typically, debuggers offer a query processor, a symbol resolver, an expression interpreter, and a debug support interface at its top level.
 Debuggers also offer more sophisticated functions such as running a program step by step (single-stepping or program animation), stopping (breaking) (pausing the program to examine the current state) at some event or specified instruction by means of a breakpoint, and tracking the values of variables.Some debuggers have the ability to modify the program state while it is running.
 It may also be possible to continue execution at a different location in the program to bypass a crash or logical error.

 The same functionality which makes a debugger useful for correcting bugs allows it to be used as a software cracking tool to evade copy protection, digital rights management, and other software protection features.
 It often also makes it useful as a general verification tool, fault coverage, and performance analyser, especially if instruction path lengths are shown.

 Most mainstream debugging engines, such as gdb and dbx, provide console-based command line interfaces.
 Debugger front-ends are popular extensions to debugger engines that provide IDE integration, program animation, and visualization features.

+Handling program errors

+If a program is running with a debugger, and an exception occurs because of a programming bug or invalid data, the debugger is notified of the exception.
+When the program "traps" or reaches a preset condition, the debugger typically shows the location in the original code if it is a source-level debugger or symbolic debugger.
+If it is a low-level debugger or a machine-language debugger it shows the line in the disassembly (unless it also has online access to the original source code and can display the appropriate section of code from the assembly or compilation).